OpenTails/tail_app/PRIVACY.md

 ### Analytics

-App usage data is stored in a self hosted [Plausible Analytics](https://plausible.io/) instance
+App usage data is stored in a self hosted server and is not shared with third parties

 #### The following data is collected